flix/book/src/essential-traits.md

 }
 ```

-Flix uses the `ToString` type class in string interpolations.
+Flix uses the `ToString` trait in string interpolations.

 For example, the interpolated string